-Stem cells are special human cells that have the ability to develop into many different
+Stem cells are special human cells that are able to develop into many different cell

-cell types, from muscle cells to brain cells.
-In some cases, they also have the ability
+types.
+This can range from muscle cells to brain cells.
+In some cases, they can also

-to repair damaged tissues.
-Researchers believe that stem cell-based therapies may
+fix damaged tissues.
+Researchers believe that stem cell-based therapies may one day

-one day be used to treat devastating ailments like paralysis and Alzheimer disease.
+be used to treat serious illnesses, such as paralysis and Alzheimer disease.

 Types of stem cells

-Stem cells are divided into two main forms.
+Stem cells are divided into 2 main forms.
 They are embryonic stem cells and adult

-stem cells.
+Embryonic stem cells.
 The embryonic stem cells used in research today come from unused embryos.
+These result

-These result from an in vitro fertilization procedure and that are donated to science.
-These embryonic stem cells
+from an in vitro fertilization procedure.
+They are donated to science.
+These embryonic

-are pluripotent.
-This means that they can turn into more than one type of cell.
+stem cells are pluripotent.
+This means that they can turn into more than one type

-There are two types of adult stem cells.
+Adult stem cells.
+There are 2 types of adult stem cells.
 One type comes from fully developed tissues,

 in these tissues.
 They are more likely to generate only certain types of cells.
 For

-example, a stem cell derived from the liver will only generate more liver cells.
+example, a stem cell that comes from the liver will only make more liver cells.